Petzys/ret2libc/README.md

 These settings significantly reduce the attack complexity, especially during the existence of buffer overflow (see [result (1.)](#1-buffer-overflow-in-exploit_me)).

+#### Risk

-Risk: This may lead to arbitrary code execution, possibly allowing the attacker to access any data on the machine e.g. sensitive data such as password hashes, user data or log files.
+This may lead to arbitrary code execution, possibly allowing the attacker to access any data on the machine e.g. sensitive data such as password hashes, user data or log files.
 If the machine is part of a company network, this would gain an attacker foothold in the network and may allow lateral movement between hosts.

+This finding is not very likely as the attacker has to find an exploit in a misconfigured executable first, **thereby this finding has a low risk.**

 #### Advise